-A good way to improve laser/aircraft safety is user education.
+- One way to help improve laser/aircraft safety is user education.
 Media can help by reminding laser owners that they should NEVER point at or near an aircraft, or other vehicle, or a person’s head.

 Incidents can be reduced if users know that (1) a laser pointer beam can definitely reach aircraft, (2) at a distance, the beam spreads so much that it can distract or flashblind a pilot, and (3) aiming at aircraft is illegal and many people have been arrested and jailed.
 It is very helpful if media stories make these points clear.
-For example, one reason for the 3% decrease in the number of FAA-reported incidents in 2012, compared with 2011, may be the increased publicity given to laser pointer prosecutions and jail sentences.
+This hopefully helps reduce the number of incidents.
 Also, as awareness increases, the legal excuse that “I didn’t know it was dangerous” becomes less valid.

 If you are interested in legislative and regulatory solutions, see our webpage If you are writing a laser law.